rpearce/ramda.guide/src/book/related-projects.md

 types (ADTs)](https://en.wikipedia.org/wiki/Algebraic_data_type) for safety and expressiveness.

-It should also be said that that are numerous great projects out there, so please [open an issue](https://github.com/rpearce/ramda.guide/issues) if you'd like to see others listed below.
+It should also be said that there are numerous great projects out there, so please [open an issue](https://github.com/rpearce/ramda.guide/issues) if you'd like to see others listed below.